Junior Wardens news

 Planter & Woodland Project

 The planters to the main entrance had become rotten and started to become dangerous.
-Working jointly with the Community Payback team the first stage of the project was completed on Friday last week by two really hard-working lads, thank you.
+Working jointly with the Community Payback team, the first stage of the project was completed on Friday last week by two really hard-working lads.
+Thank you!

 Before